Table of Contents

 A Cesarean section should be done in the case of suspected or previous ruptures.
 A vaginal delivery would be a contraindication in such circumstances.

-After delivery via Caesarean section, it has to be decided whether a suture of the rupture is possible, or if a hysterectomy should be done.
-In case of hypovolemic shock, fluid replacement, under simultaneous control of blood pressure, is necessary.
+After delivery via Caesarean section, it has to be decided whether the rupture can be sutured or if a hysterectomy should be performed.
+In the case of hypovolemic shock, fluid replacement, under simultaneous control of blood pressure, is necessary.